rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 #### Extracting term variants such as abbreviations, synonyms, and related terms

-26.082 candidate terms have been recognized and classified by our pipeline and manually inspected to a) find synonyms and related words that could be linked to SAGE, and b) build a post-filter for incorrectly classified terms.
+26,082 candidate terms have been recognized and classified by our pipeline and manually inspected to a) find synonyms and related words that could be linked to SAGE, and b) build a post-filter for incorrectly classified terms.
 Moreover, abbreviations have been extracted using the algorithm of Schwartz and Hearst (Schwartz and Hearst, 2003).
 This way, a Named Entity gazetteer could be built and is used at run-time.
-It comprises 1,111 terms from SAGE and 447 terms from the Statistics glossary as well as 54 previously unseen terms detected by the model-based classifier.
+It comprises 1,111 terms from SAGE and 447 terms from the used glossary of statistical terms[26] as well as 54 previously unseen terms detected by the model-based classifier.

 #### Computation of term and document frequency scores